 The initial career I was seeking before college was a huge stretch for me.
 It was either in computer science or professional soccer, but I didn’t care.
 I was a bit delusional, but that’s what got me here.

 Being involved in one of those professions would be awesome and I knew I’d have a great time doing it.
 My opportunity was to start small and build from the bottom.

 It all started because I was on the Clark College soccer team.
-We had to take a course called College Success because returning student-athletes weren’t making the 2.0 grade point average.
-Within the course, I’ve learned several great skill sets that helped beyond my college career but was also a primer to my career.
+We had to take a pilot course called College Success because returning student-athletes weren’t making the 2.0 grade point average.
+Within the course, I’ve learned several great skill sets that have helped me beyond my college career but was also a primer to my social entrepreneurial journey.

-One day the instructor put on a VHS tape into the VCR.
+One day the instructor put on the VHS tape into the VCR.
 It was old and started off very cheesy, but then it happened.
-A black guy was speaking to room full of white people that wasn’t an athlete or actor.
+A black guy was speaking to a room full of white people that wasn’t an athlete or actor.
 He was encouraging, educational and empowering.
 His name was Les Brown and was a motivational speaker.

 Nathan A. Webster, MBA